-Available in Episodic stimulation and High-speed oscilloscope modes, Shape Statistics measure various parameters of evoked events such as peaks, areas, slopes and rise times, set in the Statistics tab of the Edit Protocol dialog.
+Available in Episodic Stimulation mode and High-Speed Oscilloscope mode, Shape Statistics measure various parameters of evoked events such as peaks, areas, slopes, and rise times that you set on the Statistics tab in the Edit Protocol dialog.

 Shape statistics can be measured from any of the input signals.
 Searches for different measurements can be configured for up to eight different search regions within the sweep.